-Germs generally remain active longer on stainless steel, plastic and similar hard surfaces than on fabric and other soft surfaces.
-Other factors, such as the amount of virus deposited on a surface and the temperature and humidity of the environment, also have effects on how long cold and flu germs stay active outside the body.
+Cold and flu virus-laden droplets may remain infectious for several hours, depending on where they fall.
+Viruses generally remain active longer on stainless steel, plastic and similar hard surfaces than on fabric and other soft surfaces.
+Other factors, such as the amount of virus deposited on a surface and the temperature and humidity of the environment, also determine how long cold and flu viruses stay active outside the body.

-It's easy to catch the flu or a cold from rubbing your nose after handling an object an infected person sneezed on a few moments ago.
-But personal contact with an infected person — a handshake, for example — is the most common way these germs spread.
+It's possible to catch the flu or a cold after handling an object an infected person sneezed or coughed on a few moments ago.
+But personal contact with an infected person — such as a handshake or breathing in droplets from a cough or sneeze — is the most common way these viruses spread.

 The best way to avoid becoming infected with a cold or flu virus is to wash your hands frequently with soap and water or with an alcohol-based sanitizer.
-Also avoid rubbing your eyes or biting your nails.
+Also avoid touching your nose, mouth and eyes or biting your nails.
 Most importantly — get a flu vaccine every year.

 Feb.
 05, 2020